CescaNeri/BigData-CloudPlatforms/big-data/introduction/data-processing.md

 Many different programming solutions can be applied on hadoop:

 1. Analytics (batch)
-    - simple/complex computations over large amounts of stored data
+    - Simple/complex computations over large amounts of stored data
 2. Interactive (real-time)
-    - operational perspective
+    - Operational perspective
 3. Streaming (near-real-time)
-    - continuous analytics
+    - Continuous analytics
-    - analysis run on continuously incoming data
+    - Analysis run on continuously incoming data
-    - there is no much time and resources, you need to adopt some approximation algorithms
+    - There is no much time and resources, you need to adopt some approximation algorithms

 ## Big Data Flow